kukrik/qcubed-croppie/README.md

 ## Croppie and PopupCroppie for QCubed v4

 This QCubed plugin utilizes the Croppie plugin: https://foliotek.github.io/Croppie/.
+Croppie is a fast, easy to use image cropping plugin with tons of configuration options.

 Croppie is a fast and easy-to-use image cropping plugin with many configuration options!
 The goal is to create a simple core library that can be customized and extended.
 The homepage of the library is <a href="https://foliotek.github.io/Croppie/">here</a>, and a demo can be found here where you can see usage examples.